 Tickets to the theatre booked … To have something to look forward to is wonderful.
 One tends to get stuck … in a drudge, routine, hospital appointments, minor daily ‘battles’ with various authorities because things always need checking/chasing up.

 The recommendation process:

-- Recommendations will be considered by a panel, which will meet once a month.
+- Recommendations will be reviewed and considered by a panel regularly.